-INSPIRING ALL CANADIANS TO EMBRACE
+INSPIRING EVERYONE TO

-THE JOY OF SKATING
+EXPERIENCE THE JOY OF SKATING

 A not-for-profit organization, Skate Canada is the oldest and largest figure skating organization in the world and is recognized by the Government of Canada and the Canadian Olympic Committee (COC) as the governing body for the sport of figure skating in Canada.